These twelve tips for using Ancestry Thrulines are our best strategies and tips to

 Well, I do.
 “Boomerang Hints” is what I say.

-I wrote about boomerang hints in a previous chapter on tips for Ancestry Hints.
+I wrote about boomerang hints in our article on best tips for using Ancestry Hints.
 Suppose you put your speculative research into your linked searchable tree, and then delete them when you’re satisfied the entires are incorrect.
 If other people have copied the entries into their trees, you may be plagued by your own effluent being thrown back at you in the form of Hints and ThruLines.

 ThruLines will use private trees, of course.
 So, don’t just make your tree private.
 Make it unsearchable.
 If you’re not sure how to do this, watch this YouTube video.